bsimjoo/Telegram-RSS-Bot/README.md

 **Note** that `config-example.conf` may be updated, so check for changes to each update. `user-config.conf` is ignored by git to prevent git pull problems
 ## :running: Run server
-use `python main.py` to run server, you can also run server with a new config file with `python main.py -c {config file path}` (Default configurations are `user-config.conf` or `config-example.conf`). run `python main -h` to get help about available arguments.
+use `python main.py` to run server, you can also run server with a new config file with `python main.py -c {config file path}` (Default configurations are `user-config.conf` or `config-example.conf`). run `python main.py -h` to get help about available arguments.

 # :busts_in_silhouette: Access levels
 There are three levels of access for the bot.
 (Owner, Admins, Users)